suhail-abdelaal/Blockchain-Visualizer/README.md

 ## Overview ℹ️

-Welcome to the Blockchain Visualizer project!
-This project is a practice endeavor inspired by the fantastic work of [Anders Brownworth's Blockchain](https://andersbrownworth.com/blockchain).
-I'm diving into the fascinating world of blockchain to understand its inner workings better!
+Blockchain Visualizer is a practice endeavor project inspired by the fantastic work of [Anders Brownworth's Blockchain](https://andersbrownworth.com/blockchain).
+We're diving into the fascinating world of blockchain to understand its inner workings better!

 ## Features 🚀